which class flybubble

 Ground handling (kiting)

 The First wing responds quickly and keeps on flying.
 The Progression wing offered a quick 'pop-up' without the 'pluck' of the higher classes, and gave the impression of being effortless.
 The XC wing is resilient and allows precise positioning.
 The Sports wing is also easy but begins to yaw at the extremes.
-The narrow tips on the Performance wing bend and stall easily, and got stuck a few times in the lines with small cravats.
+The narrow tips on the Advanced wing bend and stall easily, and got stuck a few times in the lines with small cravats.
 Matching the wing to your skills means you spend less time in the bushes and get more flying.
 The higher the class of wing, the more time needed to master the ground handling, so if your time is limited it's better to be on the Progression or XC wing.

 Stall point